Local

 Roughly a third of the town’s budget pays for fire and police services, and about a quarter each goes to general government operations and environment and development services.
 The town will spend nearly $10.9 million next year to repay its debt, and $69.9 million is budgeted separately for parking, transit, public housing and stormwater needs.

-“As with your household budget, our organizational budget is facing rising costs,” Vorhees said.
+“As with your household budget, our organizational budget is facing rising costs,” Voorhees said.
 “Across the board, it costs more to provide all of our services, whether that’s filling up our police cars with gas or renewing the software we use to check out library books, and our staff is always looking for ways to keep costs down while maintaining excellent service.”

 A budget public hearing is scheduled for May 20, but town staff could schedule other community meetings this month.
 The council is expected to vote on the budget June 10.